Mihairz/Scrimba-React-1-Digital_business_card/README.md

 ## Digital Business Card
 Scrimba's immersive frontend course guides learners through key concepts, with solo projects after each section.
-This is the inital section's final project, that focused on teaching about React components.
+This is the **inital section**'s final project, that focused on teaching about** React components**.
-Therefore, Digital Business Card showcases a static web page made mostly with HTML and CSS but organised and rendered as React components.
+Therefore, **Digital Business Card** showcases a static web page made mostly with HTML and CSS but organised and rendered as React components.

 ## First launch